-Gila County includes the incorporated communities Globe, Miami, Payson, Star Valley, Hayden and Winkelman. unincorporated communities of Pine, Roosevelt, Strawberry, Tonto Basin and Young are also within the limits of the County boundary.
-Gila County covers land area of 4,796 square miles and serves a population of 53,400 according to 2014-2018 the American Community Survey 5-year estimate.
+Gila County includes the incorporated communities of Globe, Miami, Payson, Star Valley, Hayden, and Winkelman.
+The unincorporated communities of Pine, Roosevelt, Strawberry, Tonto Basin and Young are also within the limits of the County boundary.
+Gila County covers land area of 4,796 square miles and serves a population of 53,846 according to the 2016-2020 American Community Survey 5-year estimate.

-Pinal County includes the communities incorporated Apache Junction, Casa Grande, Coolidge, Eloy, Florence, Kearny, Mammoth, Maricopa, Superior and portions of Oueen Creek and Marana.
+Pinal County includes the incorporated communities of Apache Junction, Casa Grande, Coolidge, Eloy, Florence, Kearny, Mammoth, Maricopa, Superior and portions of Queen Creek and Marana.
 The unincorporated communities of Arizona City, Gold Canyon, Oracle, Saddlebrooke, San Tan Valley and Queen Valley are also within the limits of the County boundary.
 Several communities, such as Casa Grande, Coolidge and Eloy have dual membership with CAG and SCMPO.
 Apache Junction, Florence, Maricopa and Queen Creek also have dual membership with CAG and MAG.
-Pinal County covers a land area of 5,374 square miles and serves a population of approximately 419,721 according to the 2014-2018 American Community Survey 5-year estimate.
+Pinal County covers a land area of 5,374 square miles and serves a population of approximately 447,559 according to the 2016-2020 American Community Survey 5-year estimate.